zhong-yy/volpick/README.md

 # Usage
-For model users, only the `Final_models` folder is important.
+For model users, only the `Final_models` folder is useful.

 [SeisBench](https://github.com/seisbench/seisbench) is required to load and run the models.